DISNEYLAND PARIS COMMITS TO ENERGY SAVINGS

 2.

 For nearly a century, Disney has found inspiration in the wonders of the world we share and has taken action to support a healthier planet for people and wildlife around the globe.
 At Disneyland Paris, we have always believed in finding practical, realistic, and effective solutions to the major challenges we face while working to limit our environmental footprint.
-Tackling energy consumption is not new at Disneyland Paris, as concrete actions have been taken at the resort for years.
+Tackling energy and water consumption is not new at Disneyland Paris, as concrete actions have been taken at the resort for years.

 100% of our nighttime shows use LED.